 Booking.com | Hotels.com | Expedia or see what others think on TripAdvisor.

 The magnificent roof terrace is the best place to hang out.
 It offers a shaded area with daybeds, small heated pools, a sun deck, gardens and even a putting area with natural turf.

 The views are some of the best in town, featuring the city roofs and the Koutoubia mosque, to the backdrop of the Atlas mountains.
 Even the steam rising from the food stalls in the Djemaa el-Fna square is visible.
 It’s a sight that is especially magical at dusk.

-Equipped with a piano and stage lighting the restaurant occasionally becomes a place to enjoy live music—but the prime reason is of course the food.
+Equipped with a piano and stage lighting the restaurant occasionally becomes a place to enjoy live music—but the prime reason is, of course, the food.

-With the menu steered by seasonal organic local produce—sourced from Branson’s organic garden in the foothills of the Atlas mountains—the food is fresh, simple, inventive and eclectic, with focus on the modern Mediterranean taste.
+With the menu steered by seasonal organic local produce—sourced from Branson’s organic garden in the foothills of the Atlas mountains—the food is fresh, simple, inventive and eclectic, with a focus on the modern Mediterranean taste.

 Categories: Boutique hotels, City hotels, Creative vibes, Culture & heritage, Local flavor, Luxury hotels, Quiet location, Relaxing vacation, Romantic, Rustic chic, Sightseeing,